milestonesys/mipsdk-samples-protocol/RestfulCommunicationPython/README.md

 # RESTful Communication - Python

 This sample shows how to use the RESTful API Gateway from a Python application.
-It demonstrates basic CRUD operations, as well as asynchronously invoking a task, and checking up on the task status.
+It demonstrates basic CRUD operations, asynchronously invoking a task, checking up on the task status, and duplicating a rule.

 The sample logs into the server, creates, gets, updates, and deletes a user-defined event, with diagnostic output along the way.
 In addition, it shows how to retrieve a list of cameras, and perform a task on one of these cameras.